Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-debit.md

     + Attributes
         + id (string, required) - {{transaction.id}}  {{transaction.idPurpose}}
-        + source (LightrailTransactionParty, required) - The rail to debit.
+        + source (LightrailTransactionParty, required) - The payment rail to debit.
 Only `lightrail` rails that refer to a specific Value are supported.
+        + currency (string, required) - {{currency.code}}
-        + amount (number, required) - The amount to debit.
+        + amount (number) - The amount to debit.
 Must be > 0 if specified.
 One of `amount` or `uses` must be specified.
-        + uses (number, optional) - The number of `usesRemaining` to add.
+        + uses (number) - The number of `usesRemaining` to debit.
 Defaults to 0.
 Must be > 0 if specified.
 One of `amount` or `uses` must be specified.
-        + currency (string, required) - {{currency.code}}
         + simulate (boolean, optional) - {{transaction.simulate}}
         + allowRemainder (boolean, optional) - {{transaction.allowRemainder}}
         + pending (boolean, optional) - {{transaction.pending}}